brianglass/anastasis/files/january.md

 ****

 After the 3rd Ode.
-YpakoÃ¯.
+Ypakoï.
 Tone 2.

 When by your Appearing you enlightened the universe, then the salt sea of unbelief took flight, and Jordan, flowing down, was turned back, raising us to heaven.
 But guard us, Christ God, by the height of your divine commandments, at the prayers of the Mother of God, and save us.